danhemerlein/danhemerlein.com-react/to-do.md

   ## DONE
     used some W3 schools answers for reference

+- change all realtive paths to be absolute

 - look for inspiration on how I want to create the about page
   ## DONE
 - add content to about page